scollier/Summit2014OSEonOSPViaHeat/scott/07-Installing-RHC-Tools.md

 	$ rhc -v

-##**Red Hat Enterprise Linux 6 with OpenShift entitlement**

-The most recent version of the OpenShift Enterprise client tools are available as a RPM from the OpenShift Enterprise hosted Yum repository.
-We recommend this version to remain up to date, although a version of the OpenShift Enterprise client tools RPM is also available through EPEL.

-With the correct entitlements in place, you can now install the OpenShift Enterprise 2.0 client tools by running the following command:

-	$ sudo yum install rubygem-rhc

-If you do not have an OpenShift Enterprise on the system you want to install the client tools on, you can install ruby and rubygems and then issue the following command:

-	$ sudo gem install rhc

 ##**Ubuntu**

 Use the apt-get command line package manager to install Ruby and Git before you install the OpenShift Enterprise command line tools.
 Run: